-A ‘No Win, No Fee’ agreement is between a solicitor and a client who is pursuing a claim.
-It is exactly what it sounds like: if the claim is not successful, then there is no cost to the client.
-That should be how they work, at any rate.
+A ‘No Win, No Fee’ agreement is a contract between a solicitor and a client, who is pursuing a civil claim.
+If the claim is unsuccessful, then there should be no (or very little) cost to the client.
 It is possible that some such agreements may have conditions attached, so you should make sure you are clear where you stand before you proceed with your claim.
 At Truth Legal, we will always be honest with you and explain up front the terms of your agreement with us.

-In personal injury, clinical negligence and industrial disease cases, as long as the claim is not ‘fundamentally dishonest’ the claimant should not have to pay the other side’s costs (no matter how much they are) even if the claim is unsuccessful: claimants are protected by the doctrine of ‘qualified one-way cost shifting’ (which is a complicated legal precedent to explain, but that essentially protects an honest claimant from excessive costs).
-In some cases, we recommend that our clients take out ‘after the event’ insurance.
-This offers them an extra degree of protection, but we will offer you advice on this once we have considered the details of your case.
+In personal injury, clinical negligence and industrial disease claims, as long as the claim is not ‘fundamentally dishonest’ the claimant should not have to pay the other side’s costs (no matter how much they are) even if the claim is unsuccessful.
+This is because claimants are usually protected by the doctrine of ‘Qualified One-Way Cost Shifting’.
+In some cases, we recommend that our clients take out After The Events insurance.
+This offers our clients an extra degree of protection.
+We will advise you on whether you need After The Events insurance.

 If you would like to know more about how ‘No Win, No Fee’ agreements work, or you would like to know if one is right for you, then contact us now!